 If you are a garden enthusiast and haven't yet got your fill at UBC and Queen Elizabeth Park, then put Van Dusen Gardens on your list.
 Located along one of main road from the airport to downtown, This 55-acre site is considered to be amongst the top ten in North America.
 It offers many special events throughout the year, so definitely check out their web site before choosing your dates.
-It will cost you between $6 (seniors in winter season) and $13 (adults in high season).
+It will cost you between $8.90 (low season) and $12.30 ( high season).

 The entire Drive is 22 blocks of unique merchants, including quaint boutiques, an eclectic collection of restaurants, a vibrant live music and bar scene, dinner with dancing, theatres, coffee houses, specialty food stores and bakeries.
 It's truly a taste of the spirit and culture of East Vancouver.